A Rising Tide

 A thousand years before any other race were but tent-dwellers in the wilderness, Xeohuaca became the center of the Golden Empire.
 Built among the highland marshes of the Dragon’s Back Pass, it commanded the virtual center of the continent, and the only safe pass between the north and south.

 But Xeohuaca was doomed from its birth, for it was built atop the sleeping form of Safaya, She Who Was Pure.
 After three thousand years of wealth and prosperity, a diety was born beneath its streets.
-In her ascendance to Godhood, Safaya consumed the magic that powered the city’s sigils, plunging the streets into a snowy hell.
+In her ascendance to Godhood, Safaya consumed the magic that powered the city’s sigils, dropping the streets into a snowy hell.

 Now, Xeohuaca is but ruins that scatter through the entire Dragon’s Back Pass.
 Travelling the North-South road, here, is to travel the once grand main thorough-fare of Xeohuaca with its crumbling palaces on either side.
 Millennia later, the work of Maraucu still stands.

-Most of the city has been plundered in the intervening centuries, but there are still areas where the spirit world is dangerously close and travellers are said to simply vanish in the night: swallowed by the angry ghosts of the Vissarun empire.
+Most of the city has been plundered in the intervening centuries, but there are still areas where the spirit world is dangerously close and travellers are said to simply vanish in the night: swallowed by the angry ghosts of the Vishani empire.